 20100/40100.
 The Inka and Aztec States. (=LACS 20100/40305) This course is an intensive examination of the origins, structure, and meaning of two native states of the ancient Americas: the Inka and the Aztec.
 Lectures are framed around an examination of theories of state genesis, function, and transformation, with special reference to the economic, institutional, and symbolic bases of indigenous state development.
 This course is broadly comparative in perspective and considers the structural significance of institutional features that are either common to or unique expressions of these two Native American states.
 A. Kolata.
-Not offered 2009-10; will be offered 2010-11.
+Winter.